jacebenson/cedar/docs/docs/background-jobs.md

 CedarJS's job system has native support for these kinds of jobs by specifying a `cron` schedule when scheduling a job.
 The easiest way to schedule a cron job locally is probably to have a script do it.
 So first generate a script:
-`yarn cedarjs generate script ScheduleCronJobs`.
+`yarn cedar generate script ScheduleCronJobs`.
 Then update the script to look something like this:

 ```ts